-Of course once an extra molecule of CO2 enters the atmosphere from the chimney of a coal plant or the exhaust pipe of a fossil fuel-driven car, it immediately starts to absorb solar radiation and therefore immediately starts to add tiny amounts of infrared radiation to the atmosphere – heat.
+Of course once an extra molecule of CO2 enters the atmosphere from the chimney of a coal plant or the exhaust pipe of a fossil fuel-driven car, it immediately starts to absorb Earth’s outgoing infrared radiation and therefore immediately starts to add tiny amounts of extra heat to the ongoing build-up in the atmosphere.
 But the atmosphere is very thin and it connects not only to the cosmos, but also to much cooler surfaces, like ice sheets and oceans – that have a much larger mass, and therefore absorb large quantities of that heat.
-Meanwhile the oceans also warms up, just like the atmosphere – but it takes a far longer time to reach equilibrium.
+Meanwhile the oceans also warm up, just like the atmosphere – but they take a far longer time to reach equilibrium.
 And all that time (especially during La Niña-dominant phases, with a lot of deep-water upwelling) the oceans in turn buffer atmospheric warming – creating a substantial time lag between emissions and net atmospheric warming.

 Simply put, this climate inertia is caused by the large ‘thermal mass’ of the oceans.
 They take a long time to warm – and thereby also delay the warming of the atmosphere.
 As this means we don’t witness the effects of what we’re doing directly, but the subsequent warming is an inevitability, climate inertia is a very, very bad thing…

 Mostly citing the above-linked Science study by Hansen et al Earth’s thermal climate inertia is often quoted as being ’40 years’.
 The study says something quite different though.
 It offers a confidence range between 25 and 50 years – with 37.5 years as most likely value.

 But for what exactly?
 “For 60 percent of warming caused by emissions to take place.”